 Unlike many other dog breeds, with their dense coats and webbed feet they love the water, are excellent swimmers and can tolerate extremely cold water for long periods.
 Eager to please their retrieving abilities made them a fantastic sporting dog being the “king of retrievers” their mouths are so gentle they don’t damage the fowl.
 In fact, a Labrador can carry an egg in its mouth without breaking it.

-Labradors along with German Shepherds and Spaniels are one of the most common working dogs on the planet.
-Their outstanding sense of smell means they excel at tracking and make excellent search and rescue dogs being used by both the police and military over the years.
+Labradors along with German Shepherds and Spaniels are some of the most common working dogs on the planet.
+Their outstanding sense of smell means they excel at tracking and make excellent search and rescue dogs used by the police and military over the years.
 Gentle and intelligent they also make fantastic assistance and therapy dogs but the job we are most used to seeing them doing is as guide dogs for the blind.

 Guide Dogs is the world’s largest breeder and trainer of working dogs.
 Pioneered by two British women in 1931, there are now over 5,000 guide dogs working in the UK with 25% being purebred Labradors.
 The majority of dogs being bred now are now Labradors crossed with Golden Retrievers which produce puppies having the best characteristics of both.